galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 > 1. Are the top genes associated with PCs 1-3 in our list of markers?
 Which clusters are they markers for?
 > 2. Do these results match your expectations?
 > > <solution-title></solution-title>
 > > 1.
-If we search the markers table for our top genes (you can use Ctrl+F to do this), we can see that CST3 is a positive marker for clusters 1, 5, and 7 while MALAT1 is a positive marker for clusters 0, 4 and 6.
+If we search the markers table for our top genes (you can use Ctrl+F to do this but it may take time for the full dataset to load when you view it), we can see that CST3 is a positive marker for clusters 1, 5, and 7 while MALAT1 is a positive marker for clusters 0, 4 and 6.
 CD79A was a marker for cluster 3 while NKG7 was a marker for clusters 4 and 6.
 HLA-DQA1 was a marker for clusters 3 and 7 while PPBP was a marker for cluster 8.
+So, these top genes are differentially expressed by some of our clusters.
 > > 2.
 The results make sense, as we would expect the top positive and negative genes for each PC to be expressed in different clusters.
-The results also match up fairly well with what we saw on the UMAP and violin plots - although we might have thoughtthat MALAT1 could be a marker for clusters 2 and 3 too as it seems to be highly expressed by them.
+The results also match up fairly well with what we saw on the UMAP and violin plots - although we might have thought that MALAT1 could be a marker for clusters 2 and 3 too as it seems to be highly expressed by them.
 The apparent difference in expression we saw in the plot wasn't strong enough to show up in this statistical test.
 > > However, the top genes associated with our PCs aren't necessarily the most significant markers for our clusters (they can appear quite far down the lists) and they are often markers for more than one cluster.
-Again, this makes sense, because the PCA was looking for the bigger patterns across the whole dataset, while now we're looking for differences between smaller groups of cells.
+Again, this makes sense, because the PCA was looking for the bigger patterns across the whole dataset, while now we're looking for differences between smaller groups of cells - the clusters.
 > {: .solution}
 {: .question}